-Cult of Skaro Set Review:
+Cult of Skaro Set Custom Eyestalk Fix:

 One of my favourite addition to Dalek lore that the New Series brought to the table was the concept of the Cult of Skaro.
 Not only were they led by Dalek Sec, one of the best Dalek characters in all of Doctor Who, but each individual Dalek had its own name and personality, and individual voices and ID tags to match.
 This set, based on their first appearance at the end of Army of Ghosts and in Doomsday, includes three bronze Daleks with unique ID tags, the black Dalek Sec and the Genesis Ark.
 I actually got two of these sets when they were cheap, and that was how I was able to bolster the ranks of my New Series Dalek collection, so overall it is a great set for army building.
-The Genesis Ark is great too, with about as much detail as you can pack into a practically featureless postbox-like design.
+The Genesis Ark is great too, the figure includes about as much detail as you can pack into a practically featureless postbox-like design.
 One slight problem I had with both of the sets that I bought was that none of the Daleks inside had their eyestalks painted.
 I don’t know if that was just a quirk with the sets I bought (possibly why they were going cheap?) or if this is a widespread issue, but it meant I had to paint on most of the eyestalk details with cyan paint, except for one or two which I left as ‘inactive’ eyestalks for some of my Asylum customs.
 Overall, a great set, although it is hard to come by nowadays.

 Series 3 Cult of Skaro Figures and Open Dalek Sec Custom Figure: